Louis J. Marinelli: Life in Russia

 Marinelli first visited Russia in 2006 on a student exchange program with Saint Petersburg State University.
 Over the next five years he spent time between California and Russia, teaching English in Samara and Kazan before settling in San Diego in 2011.

 In 2016, Marinelli moved to Yekaterinburg, Russia with his wife, partially for visa reasons.
-In 2017, announcing withdrawal of the California Independence Referendum ballot measure from the 2018 election, Marinelli confirmed his intention to live in Russia, stating "I have found in Russia a new happiness, a life without the albatross of frustration and resentment towards ones' homeland, and a future detached from the partisan divisions and animosity that has thus far engulfed my entire adult life."
+In 2017, announcing withdrawal of Yes California's independence ballot measure from the 2018 election, Marinelli confirmed his intention to live in Russia, stating, "I have found in Russia a new happiness, a life without the albatross of frustration and resentment towards one's homeland, and a future detached from the partisan divisions and animosity that [have] thus far engulfed my entire adult life."

 Marinelli moved to Moscow in the fall of 2018.
 In the summer of 2019, Marinelli was briefly detained by Moscow police while attending an unsanctioned political march in support of investigative journalist Ivan Golunov.

 In August 2020, Marinelli authored a Russian-language essay professing his love of reading to young children, and asserting that he was confident that the collapse of the United States was imminent.

-Marinelli returned to the United States and as of August 2022, lives in Arkansas.
+Marinelli returned to the United States, and as of August 2022 was living in Arkansas.